Stella0A/DA-Learning-path/README.md

-# SQL learning path
+# SQL Files

-My First attempt at writing SQL queries.
-I have been learning and writing SQL queries in my learning path as a Data Analyst.I will be putting in here all I have worked on.
+A collection of my sample SQL files.
+I have been learning and writing SQL queries in my learning path as a Data Analyst.I will be putting in here all projects I am working on.